Small businesses could soon see extra funds

 But help may soon be on the way.

-Sedgwick County received 9.3 million dollars from the state to go towards economic recovery.
+Sedgwick County received $9.3 million from the state to go towards economic recovery.

 Mayor Brandon Whipple said that funding could soon be handed to small businesses.